DimitriosDoudesis/starter-academic/content/project/CoDE-MI/index.md

 ---
 aliases: []
-title: CoDE-HF
+title: CoDE-MI
-summary: Collaboration for the Diagnosis and Evaluation of acute Heart Failure
+summary: Collaboration for the Diagnosis and Evaluation of acute Myocardial Infarction
 abstract: ""
 date: "2020-01-27T00:00:00Z"
 image: